scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 If the "encoding" property is absent the Scratch Extension should assume that the "message" property contains a Unicode string.

-The SDM shall only send such a notification when the value of a characteristic changes, and only for characteristics for which a "startNotifications" request (or a "read" request with the "startNotifications" flag set) has been made.
+Scratch Link shall only send such a notification when the value of a characteristic changes, and only for characteristics for which a "startNotifications" request (or a "read" request with the "startNotifications" flag set) has been made.
 Such notifications shall continue until the Scratch Extension makes a "stopNotifications" request.

 #### Stop Notifications

-The Scratch Extension may end value change notifications by sending a "stopNotifications" **request** to the SDM:
+The Scratch Extension may end value change notifications by sending a "stopNotifications" **request** to Scratch Link:
 ```json5
 {
   "jsonrpc": "2.0",                           // JSON-RPC version indicator